carlossless/sinowealth-kb-tool/README.md

 ### Reading

 ⚠️ Reading is not entirely an idempotent operation.
-A read operation can change values in the `0xeffb - 0xeffd` region.
+A read operation will insert an LJMP opcode at `0xeffb` if it's not already present.

-⚠️ The ISP bootloader will blank out bytes in the `0xeffb - 0xeffd` region, therefore the produced dump might not reflect the actual state in ROM.
+⚠️ The ISP bootloader will move the LJMP from `0xeffb` to `0x0000`, therefore the produced dump will not fully reflect the actual state in ROM.

 ```sh
 # reads firmware excluding isp bootloader